arvidn/libtorrent/docs/manual.rst

 find the boost libraries.
 Make sure you have boost installed on your system.
 The easiest way to install boost is usually to use the preferred package system on your platform.
-Usually libraries and headers are installed in standard directories where the compiler will find them, but in some cases that may not be the case.
+Usually libraries and headers are installed in standard directories where the compiler will find them, but sometimes that may not be the case.
 For example when installing boost on darwin using darwinports (the package system based on BSD ports) all libraries are installed to ``/opt/local/lib`` and headers are installed to